Friendly amendment in Robert’s Rules of Order

 Read about friendly amendment in Robert’s Rules of Order

-Robert’s Rules of Order Newly Revised, 11th edition, the most widely accepted authority on parliamentary procedure, offers a clear discussion of this issue on page 162, lines 9-19.
-The section is entitled “Friendly Amendments.”
+Robert’s Rules of Order Newly Revised, 12th edition, the most widely accepted authority on parliamentary procedure, offers a clear discussion of this issue in Section 12:91, “Friendly Amendments.”